The Emerald Manifesto: The ultimate guide to authentic selling

 Chapter 10.
 Conclusion: You’ve Always Had the Power

-Darling, you don’t need a new personality to be great at sales.
+You don’t need a new personality to be great at sales.
 You don’t need to be an extrovert or a "shark".
 You just need to be yourself and get over yourself.

 As the Wizard said to the Lion: "True courage is facing danger when you are afraid".
 Go out there and be the Sales Champion your business deserves.